VSukhov94/spaceships-api/README.md

 ## How to run tests on this application
-I mocked every service and context i needed to run them, so i don't need to run db in test context.
-Also created **TestConfig class** to mock dependencies as Redis and Kafka.

 Feel free to use **TestDataHelper class** for static parameters inside test methods.